Before the fight to Ilium was brought,

 Her love for Sparta’s king would never bloom,

-And in her room she prayed for some relief.
+And in her room she languished for relief.

 And going to Aeneas in the morning,